 8. Fraudulent Enrollment Separation – A determination has been reached, with the approval of the Regional Director or designee, that the student was ineligible for enrollment or that he or she became enrolled as the result of a significant screening error.

-9. Unauthorized Absence (UA) Separation – A student will be separated from the program if the student accrues 3 consecutive unauthorized absence training days or 5 non-consecutive unauthorized absence training days in a 12-month period.
-The effective date of separation is 2 hours after the student's scheduled training day start-time on the 3rd or 5th day of absence, as applicable.
-It is further noted that if a student who is in Unauthorized Absence status for 3 consecutive training days or 5 non-consecutive training days in a 12-month period reports on the 3rd or 5th day (as applicable) within 2 hours of their scheduled training day start-time, the student will not be separated as an Unauthorized Absence Separation.
+9. Unauthorized Absence (UA) Separation – A student will be separated from the program if the student accrues in excess of 6 consecutive unauthorized absence training days or in excess of 12 non-consecutive unauthorized absence training days in the prior 6 months.
+The effective date of separation is 2 hours after the student's scheduled training day start-time on either the 7th consecutive training day absence or the 13th training day absence in 6 months, as applicable.
+It is further noted that if a student who is in Unauthorized Absence status for 6 consecutive training days or 12 non-consecutive training days in a 6-month period reports on the 7th or 13th day (as applicable) within 2 hours of their scheduled training day start-time, the student will not be separated as an Unauthorized Absence Separation.

 10. Administrative Separation With Reinstatement (ASWR) – For temporary or anticipated long-term center closure when designated by the Regional or National Office of Job Corps, and for students who are called to active military duty and must temporarily suspend their participation in Job Corps.